Commitment to Education & Diversity

-Nicole McIntyre serves as the Associate Director of Education for the Center for Energy Efficient Electronics Science (E3S).
+Nicole McIntyre serves as the Director of Education for the Center for Energy Efficient Electronics Science (E3S).
 In this role, Nicole collaborates with the Faculty Director of Education and the Center’s Executive Director to accomplish the Center’s long-term education and outreach goals with a focus of ensuring a diverse pipeline of interested students prepared for the Center’s research focus.
 She also manages the Transfer to Excellence summer research program for California Community College students.

 Nicole holds degrees in Psychology and Social Welfare from the University of California, Berkeley, and a graduate degree in Educational Leadership from the University of San Francisco.
 She is committed to creating equitable and accessible public institutions of higher education, including inclusive environments for underrepresented students in STEM.